wilg/la-fire-maps/README.md

     <li><a href="images/1050010040277300.html">Los Angeles Eaton Fire, 2025-01-10 10:36 AM Pacific</a></li>
 </ul>

+Please don't rely on this imagery remaining up to date.

-For more information on the fire, I recommend [Watchduty](https://app.watchduty.org/).
+For more information on the fire generally, I recommend [Watchduty](https://app.watchduty.org/).

 ---